metadew/iesi/docs/pages/iesicoreconcepts/ConfigureYourScriptUsingSubroutines.md

 {% include navigation.html %}
-# Configure your script - Using Subroutines
+# Configure your script - Using Subroutines/Instructions
 ## What are subroutines/instructions?
 Subroutines is a capability to **define reusable snippets of code** that can be used as **part of action parameter values**.
 In that way, a similar piece of configuration needs to be defined only once and can be reused many times.
 It can be compared to a **spreadsheet function**.
 As a user, you need to know the function name and what it does, not how it works in the background.